paypal/skipto/README.md

 NOTE: Make sure that "src" points to the place where you put the SkipTo Javascript file, otherwise, things will not work as intended.

-## What About Drupal or WordPress
+## What About WordPress
-A module for version 3 is being considered for Drupal 8 and WordPress.
+A module is being considered for WordPress.

 ## Configuring SkipTo